aeabreu/java-site/README.md

 ## Skill Summary

-+	Master proficiency in MS Publisher, MSWord, Visio, SnagIt, Outlook, Powerpoint.
++ Master proficiency in MS Publisher, MSWord, Visio, SnagIt, Outlook, Powerpoint, Google Docs, Google Sheets.
-+ Extensive experience with API and web development tools including Github, Swagger, Readme.io, Gliffy, Postman.
++ Extensive experience with API and web development tools including Github, Swagger, Readme.io, Gliffy, Postman, Bitbucket.
-+ Extensive experience with the Atlassian software suite for devlopment (Confluence, JIRA, BitBucket).
++ Extensive experience with wiki doc platforms Notion and Confluence.
++ A.I. for docs experience with Notion’s Ask A.I. and ChatGPT.
 + Experience with JIRA and Asana software for Agile workflow management as well as Git.
 + Extensive experience with docs-as-code practices and formats Markdown and Asciidoc.
 + Highly skilled at developing perfect documents across all categories (wikis, catalogues, newsletters, user manuals, white pages, guides, calendars, job aides, etc).